Ditectrev/DP-203/README.md

 - [ ] Box 1: HDinsight Spark.
 Box 2: Azure Data Lake Store.
 Box 3: Azure Data Lake Store.
 - [ ] Box 1: Azure Data Lake Store.
 Box 2: Azure SOL Data Warehouse.
 Box 3: HDinsight Spark.

-### HOTSPOT A company plans to use Platform-as-a-Service (PaaS) to create the new data pipeline process.
+### A company plans to use Platform-as-a-Service (PaaS) to create the new data pipeline process.
 The process must meet the following requirements: Ingest: ✑ Access multiple data sources. ✑ Provide the ability to orchestrate workflow. ✑ Provide the capability to run SQL Server Integration Services packages.
 Store: ✑ Optimize storage for big data workloads. ✑ Provide encryption of data at rest. ✑ Operate with no size limits.
 Prepare and Train: ✑ Provide a fully-managed and interactive workspace for exploration and visualization. ✑ Provide the ability to program in R, SQL, Python, Scala, and Java. ✑ Provide seamless user authentication with Azure Active Directory.
 Model & Serve: ✑ Implement native columnar storage. ✑ Support for the SQL language ✑ Provide support for structured streaming.
 You need to build the data integration pipeline.
 Which technologies should you use?

 ![Question 132](images/question132.jpg)